My First Review

 Keep in mind that at the end the review configuration, only the lines whom BOTH accounts and permissions are part of the perimeter will be part the review.

-In our use case we want to review ALL permissions, so lets keep the default configuration
+In our use case we want to review ALL permissions, so lets leave this part empty.

 Incremental Review Strategy